-This article will show you the differences between IELTS General Writing and IELTS Academy Writing and also show you exactly where to find all the help you need for your General Training Writing test.
+This article will show you the differences between IELTS General Writing and IELTS Academic Writing and also show you exactly where to find all the help you need for your General Training Writing test.

 Writing is comprised of two tasks: